-Courses in seminary studies can prepare men and women for religious careers.
-They're also available for laypeople who want to pursue academic religious studies.
-Seminary courses can be part of bachelor's, master's or doctoral degree programs.
+Courses in seminary studies prepare men and women for religious careers, ministry and academic research in religious studies.
 Continue reading to find out more about seminary training courses.

-Seminary courses are available as part of a bachelor's or advanced degree program and usually require enrollment in a course of study leading to a degree in divinity studies, theology, or a related field.
-Seminary degree programs typically include courses in liturgy, ministry, bible study, and theology, and some courses require fieldwork.
+Seminary courses are available in bachelor, master and doctoral degree programs, and usually require enrollment in a course of study leading to a degree in divinity, theology, or a related field.
+Seminary degree programs typically include courses in liturgy, ministry, biblical studies, and theology, and some courses require fieldwork.

 Advanced degree programs require more intensive study and may allow students to focus on a specific area of interest related to one's ministry or theological goals.
-Though several programs in this field can lead to ordination in the Catholic church, there are courses of study available for laypeople as well.
-Seminary studies programs rarely require residency.
+Though several programs in this field can lead to ordination, there are courses of study available for laypeople as well.

 List of Seminary Courses

 A comprehensive examination and critical analysis of the structure, theology and interpretation of the Bible is typically mandatory in seminary programs.
-Certain texts of the Bible, like scriptures, the Pentateuch, Psalms, gospels and epistles, are studied more intently, with the focus varying according to denomination and degree pursued.
+Certain texts of the Bible, like the Pentateuch, Psalms, Gospels and Epistles, are studied more intently, with the focus varying according to denomination and degree pursued.
 This is usually a classroom-based lecture course.

 History of Faith

 This is a required lecture-style class in virtually all seminary programs.
 Students learn about major events, issues, trends and movements of their faith, including ecumenical efforts and schisms.
 Major historical figures and their religious teachings are introduced.
 Students also examine the evolution of their faith and worship style.